Much ADO About Taxes

 Certain tax strategies may help investors defer when taxes are recognized, often smoothing the impact over time.
 One example is systematic diversification, where investors, such as public company executives, sell portions of a concentrated position gradually.

-Investors may also use tax‑loss harvesting to capture losses that offset current or future gains.
-Other deferral tools include exchange funds, which allow investors to contribute concentrated stock in exchange for a diversified portfolio without triggering immediate taxes, and opportunity zones, which allow taxpayers to reinvest capital gains in designated areas in exchange for up to five years of capital gains deferral and, in some cases, partial basis step-up.
+Investors may also use tax loss harvesting to capture losses that offset current or future gains.
+Other deferral tools include exchange funds, which allow investors to contribute concentrated stock in exchange for a diversified portfolio without triggering immediate taxes, and opportunity zones, which—beginning again in 2027—will allow taxpayers to reinvest capital gains in designated areas in exchange for up to five years of capital gains deferral and, in some cases, partial basis step-up (opportunity zone investments made today are only eligible for gain deferral until December 31, 2026).

 Offset: